ropensci-archive/travis/README.md

       [...]
     ```

-1. Clear all caches (caution, currently its only possible to delete all caches!):
+1. Clear all caches (caution, currently it's only possible to delete all caches!):

     ```r
     travis_delete_caches()